mullvad/mullvadvpn-app/docs/security.md

 provide a set of IP networks it would like to have routed via itself.
 Doing so and specifying the routes `0/0` and `::0/0` forces all traffic to go via the app.
 That is what this app does both when it has a VPN tunnel up, but also when in a state where it would like to block all network traffic.
 Such as the [connecting], [disconnecting] and [blocked] states.
+In these states, all packets are simply dropped.

 ### iOS

 On iOS a designated packet tunnel process handles the network packet flow. iOS implementation delegates the traffic handling to wireguard-go, which works directly with the tun interface.
-The network configuration set up by the packet tunnel extension, specifies the routing rules, that all traffic should flow through the tunnel, same way it works on Android.
+The network configuration set up by the packet tunnel extension specifies the routing rules that all traffic should flow through the tunnel, the same way it works on Android.

-The iOS app currently does not support blocking in the apps blocked state.
+The iOS app currently does not support blocking in the app's blocked state.

 ## App states

 At the core of the app is a state machine called the "tunnel state machine".
-The following sub-sections will describe each state and what security properties hold and what network activity will be blocked and allowed during them.
+The following sub-sections will describe each state and what security properties hold and what network activity will be blocked and allowed in each state.

 Except what is described as allowed in this document, all network packets should be blocked.